+1.Gather data through interviews and occupational profiles,

+2. Analyze tasks, activities and occupations

+3. Recognize the need for occupational therapy services/intervention as directed by the fieldwork educator.

+4. Design and provide modifications for an occupation-based intervention

-- 1)gather data through interviews and occupational profiles, - 2)conduct task analysis - 3)understand, participate and lead the group process and group dynamics - 4) design and lead an occupation based group activity - 5) identify and address psychosocial factors affecting occupational performance during their fieldwork experience.
-(1 credit)
+5. Identify and address psychosocial factors affecting occupational performance during their fieldwork experience.

-Pre-requisite: OTA105, OTA110, OTA120, OTA125, OTA130, OTA135, OTA205, OTA225, OTA230, BIO205, BIO235 and PHL110.
+6.Reflect on the effectiveness of their intervention on their clients.

+7.Reflect on their own development professionally.

+Prerequisites: Successful completion of OTA 105, OTA 110, OTA 120, OTA 125, OTA 130, OTA 135, OTA 205, OTA, 225, OTA 230, BIO 205, BIO 235, PHL 110?

-- 1. Contribute to the evaluation process of client(s) occupational performance, including an occupational profile, by administering standardized and nonstandardized screenings and assessment tools and collaborating in the development of occupation-based intervention plans and strategies that are appropriate in physical rehabilitation fieldwork setting. - 2.
-Demonstrate knowledge of and apply the interaction of occupation and activity, including areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors in a physical rehabilitation setting. - 3.
-Demonstrate knowledge and understanding of the structure and function of the human body, human development, and human behavior to include the biological and physical sciences, neurosciences, kinesiology and biomechanics, human development including concept of developmental psychology and concepts of human behavior including the behavioral sciences, social sciences and science of occupation in a physical rehabilitation fieldwork setting. - 4.
-Explain the role of sociocultural, socioeconomic, and diversity factors and lifestyle choices in contemporary society in a physical rehabilitation fieldwork setting. - 5.
-Assess, grade, and modify the way persons & groups perform occupations and activities by adapting processes, modifying environments to reflect the changing needs of the client, sociocultural context, and technological advances in a physical rehabilitation fieldwork setting. - 6.
-Perform documentation that effectively communicates the need and rationale for occupational therapy services in a physical rehabilitation fieldwork setting. - 7.
-Participate in effective intraprofessional OT/OTA collaboration to explain the role of the occupational therapy assistant and occupational therapist in the screening and evaluation process in a physical rehabilitation setting.
+1. Contribute to the evaluation process of client(s) occupational performance, including an occupational profile, by administering standardized and nonstandardized screenings and assessment tools and collaborating in the development of occupation-based intervention plans and strategies that are appropriate in physical rehabilitation fieldwork setting.

+2. Demonstrate knowledge of and apply the interaction of occupation and activity, including areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors in a physical rehabilitation setting.

+3. Demonstrate knowledge and understanding of the structure and function of the human body, human development, and human behavior to include the biological and physical sciences, neurosciences, kinesiology and biomechanics, human development including concept of developmental psychology and concepts of human behavior including the behavioral sciences, social sciences and science of occupation in a physical rehabilitation fieldwork setting.

+4. Explain the role of sociocultural, socioeconomic, and diversity factors and lifestyle choices in contemporary society in a physical rehabilitation fieldwork setting.

+5. Assess, grade, and modify the way persons & groups perform occupations and activities by adapting processes, modifying environments to reflect the changing needs of the client, sociocultural context, and technological advances in a physical rehabilitation fieldwork setting.

+6. Perform documentation that effectively communicates the need and rationale for occupational therapy services in a physical rehabilitation fieldwork setting.

+7. Participate in effective intraprofessional OT/OTA collaboration to explain the role of the occupational therapy assistant and occupational therapist in the screening and evaluation process in a physical rehabilitation setting.

-- 8. Identify occupational needs through effective communication with patients and members of the interprofessional team in a responsive and responsible manner that supports a team approach to the promotion of health and wellness in a physical rehabilitation fieldwork setting. - 9.
-Monitor and reassess in collaboration with the client, caregiver, family and significant others, the effect of occupational therapy intervention and the need for continued or modified intervention, and communicate the identified needs to the occupational therapist in a physical rehabilitation fieldwork setting. - 10.
-Demonstrate therapeutic use of self, including one's personality, insights, perceptions, and judgements, as part of the therapeutic process in both individual and group interaction in a physical rehabilitation fieldwork setting. - 11.
-Provide care and programs that demonstrate comprehension of applicable national requirements for credentialing and requirements for licensure, certification, or registration consistent with federal and state laws in a physical rehabilitation fieldwork setting.
+8. Identify occupational needs through effective communication with patients and members of the interprofessional team in a responsive and responsible manner that supports a team approach to the promotion of health and wellness in a physical rehabilitation fieldwork setting.

+9. Monitor and reassess in collaboration with the client, caregiver, family and significant others, the effect of occupational therapy intervention and the need for continued or modified intervention, and communicate the identified needs to the occupational therapist in a physical rehabilitation fieldwork setting.

+10. Demonstrate therapeutic use of self, including one's personality, insights, perceptions, and judgements, as part of the therapeutic process in both individual and group interaction in a physical rehabilitation fieldwork setting.

+11. Provide care and programs that demonstrate comprehension of applicable national requirements for credentialing and requirements for licensure, certification, or registration consistent with federal and state laws in a physical rehabilitation fieldwork setting.